Note: Post format got destroyed ever since Diablofans moved to this new template. I have yet to figure out a way to make this look better.

 PTV: short for "Pierce the Veil," a passive ability specific to witch doctors.

-PuY: short for "pickup yards" or in some cases, "pickup radius," an in-game property that can be boosted by items, which increases an invisible active area where players can automatically obtain gold and health globes.
-Witch Doctors in particular benefit from additional pickup yards given many of their abilities reach higher potentials with a higher pickup radius.
+PuY: short for "pickup yards" or in some cases, "pickup radius" (abbreviated "PUR"), an in-game property that can be boosted by items, which increases an invisible active area where players can automatically obtain gold and health globes.
+Witch doctors in particular benefit from additional pickup yards given many of their abilities reach higher potentials with a higher pickup radius.

 PVE: short for "players vs. environment," also commonly abbreviated as PVM or "players vs. monsters," which refers to the player combating articifial intelligence as the primary gameplay.
 See: 'PVP.'